 Santiago Bonavía was a member of the Real Academia de Bellas Artes de San Fernando from its foundation by royal decree in 1744.
 Santiago became the director of the Architecture department in 1753.
 Years before, he had become the master of the cathedral of Toledo.
 One year after the Basilica of San Miguel was destroyed by a fire, he reconstructed it with a very large staircase.
 He also reconstructed the façade giving it a convex shape.

 It was built in 1754 and was originally called the Church of Saints Justo and Pastor.
 This was the first name of the church from before 1202.
 It was later destroyed by a fire in 1690.

 Who commissioned its construction?

-The one who commissioned the construction of the Basilica of San Miguel was Clero Secular – Opus Dei, which was a group of priests and deacons of the Catholic Church under the orders of the bishop.
+The construction of the Basilica of San Miguel was commissioned by the Clero Secular – Opus Dei, which was a group of priests and deacons of the Catholic Church under the orders of the bishop.

 And the pastor and director of the construction of this building was D. Javier Láinez López who was a priest that worked on the basilica.

 One of the most interesting churches from Madrid, it is still a church where baptisms, communions and weddings are celebrated.

 As we have said before, the Basilica of San Miguel has some of the best architecture of the Baroque period thanks to its convex facade, which is reinforced inside with columns and pilasters.
 The Basilica of San Miguel has a latin cross plan, and apart from having a convex shape, it is decorated with two spiers, which also have many sculptures on it.
 For example : The allegories of Charity, Faith, Hope and Strength, made by Roberto Michel and Nicolás Caresana, adorn the two upper bodies.
 In the upper part of the principal door, it has a bas-relief made by Caresana, which shows the Martyrdom of Saints Justo and Pastor.